-To the extent required by law, Fulton County will provide a reasonable amount of break time to accommodate an employee desiring to express breast milk for the employee's infant child during the first year following the child's birth.
-Employees will be relieved of all work-related duties during any unpaid break.
+To the extent required by law, Fulton County will provide a reasonable amount of break time to accommodate an employee desiring to express breast milk "lactation break time" during work hours.
+During lactation break time an employee will be relieved of all work-related duties.